jagged-teeth/jagged-teeth/README.md

 ### [MINISHELL](https://github.com/DimiOui/minishell)

-MINISHELL is an implementation from scratch in C of a bash interpreter.
+Minishell is an implementation from scratch in C of a bash interpreter.
 It utilizes various Unix system calls such as fork, pipe, signal, stat, and execve to provide a functional shell environment.

 Skills acquired:
 - Unix system calls (fork, pipe, signal, stat, execve, ...)